Gabbyogunbiyi/Project_PowerPlatform/SalesPitch.md

 ---
 The **Microsoft Power Platform** provides a robust and flexible suite of tools that can help **Alison Manufacturing Company** overcome its current inefficiencies.
 From automating workflows to improving data insights and centralizing information, the platform will transform the company's operations, boost productivity, and enhance customer satisfaction.
 By adopting these solutions, Alison Manufacturing can position itself for growth and success in the increasingly competitive manufacturing industry.

-Together, these tools allow you to automate tasks, centralize data, and gain visibility into every part of your operation, driving improvements across the board.
+Together, these tools allow them to automate tasks, centralize data, and gain visibility into every part of there operation, driving improvements across the board.

 ---